|

 If you want to explore beyond Edinburgh, booking an excursion with a small tour company is a great idea.

-From day trips to Loch Ness to 3 days exploring the Scottish Highlands, knowledgeable driver/guides will share with you insider tips, take you to areas off the beaten track, and give you the opportunity to experience Scotland at its very best.
+From day trips to Fife to 3 days exploring the Scottish Highlands, knowledgeable driver/guides will share with you insider tips, take you to areas off the beaten track, and give you the opportunity to experience Scotland at its very best.

 Departing daily from Edinburgh, many tour companies have a number of green initiatives including using low fuel consumption vehicles and contributing to sustaining local communities.